wokwi/web-gdb/README.md

-# web-gdb-multiarch
+# Web GDB

-gdb-multiarch running in a web-browser!
+GDB (multiarch) running in a web-browser!

 ## How can I use it?

-To use web-gdb-multiarch on Wokwi, open any project (e.g. this [Simon game](https://wokwi.com/arduino/libraries/demo/simon-game)), click on the code editor, and press F1.
+To use Web GDB on Wokwi, open any project (e.g. this [Simon game](https://wokwi.com/arduino/libraries/demo/simon-game)), click on the code editor, and press F1.
 In the prompt that opens, type "GDB":

 ![](https://blog.wokwi.com/content/images/2021/02/image-8.png)